aaronjonesii/aaronjonesii.github.io/_posts/2019-2-5-Reset-MySQL-Increment.md

 ALTER TABLE api_post AUTO_INCREMENT = 1;
 ```

-Now the table is empty and ready for production.
+The table is now empty and ready for production.